galiacheng/cargo-tracker-twas/README.md

 ## Create JMS queues

 In this section, you'll create a JMS Bus, a JMS Queue Connection Factory, five JMS Queues and 5 Activation specifications.
-Their names ane relationship are listed in the table.
+Their names and relationship are listed in the table.

 | Bean name | Activation spec |Activation spec JNDI | Queue name | Queue JNDI |
 |-----------|-----------------|---------------------|------------|------------|